 On your back, side or front.
 Do you know what babies love?
 YOU!
 You know what else babies love?
 To be held!
 I believe that building a strong, healthy attachment on both parents is a critical part of building strong, confident, healthy children.

 2 .
 Hands free!
 Look, ma, no hands!

 I thought babywearing was “useful” with one child.
 With two, it’s an necessary, and with three?
 Forget it.
 It’s SURVIVAL, especially before the littlest is mobile… but even way after.
 My big girls still needs to be worn sometimes.
 “Mama, but my legs are tired!”
-I can cook, hike, clean, do laundry, move stuff into a moving van, paint, whatever, babywearing.
-It sure beats tired arms around a squirmy, fussy kid.
+I can cook, hike, clean, do laundry, move stuff into a moving van, paint, whatever, while babywearing.
+It sure beats tired arms holding a squirmy, fussy kid.

 3. Baby is safe.